 Becoming a Cisco Certified Network Associate

 A Cisco Certified Network Associate, or CCNA, is a level of certification awarded by the technology company Cisco to individuals who have passed an exam and undergone training programs to prove their proficiency in the area of networking.
 Cisco debuts a new certification process in 2020, and the new requirements are described below.
-However, anyone working towards CCNA status before that change is allowed to continue under the other system.
+However, anyone working towards CCNA status before this new process takes effect can still complete the certification prior to this change.

 CCNA certification formerly had eleven different specialization tracks available, such as cloud systems and data centers, but has now been simplified to one certification that can potentially apply to all areas, with prior specializations now signified with training badges.
 For those wondering how to get CCNA certification online, it isn't possible to do so exclusively online.
 CCNA exams are only offered at in-person testing centers.